mindcreator9/Argos/readme.md

-# Ethical Hacking Toolkit
+# Argos toolkit

-This toolkit provides several functions for ethical hacking, including port scanning, dictionary attacks, and remote file manipulation via SSH.
+Argos provides several functions for ethical hacking, including port scanning, dictionary attacks, and remote file manipulation via SSH.
 The script is designed to be user-friendly and accessible through a simple command-line interface.

 ## Features